 This indicator shows which languages people use in their personal, family and work spheres.
 A large number of young people not speaking a local language at home, for example, would indicate a potential need for help or support in acquiring language skills.

-In Switzerland, from 2015 to 2016, 83.3% of the permanent resident population aged 15 and over used at least one local language at home.
-Among first generation migrants, the rate is 52.6% compared with 87.0% in the second and subsequent generations.
+In Switzerland, from 2017 to 2019, 82% of the permanent resident population aged 15 and over used at least one local language at home.
+Among the population with a migration background from the first generation, the rate is 50% compared with 85% in the second and subsequent generations.

 At work, the rate is 96%.
 In this context, it is highest among people with no migration background and in the population with a migration background from the second or subsequent generations, at more than 98% of the employed population.
 The first generation has a lower rate (90%).